-MacAce will not pay compensation in the following circumstance:
+MacAce will not pay compensation in the following circumstances:

-- Where the problem is shown be be derived for the customers own equipment or internal telephone wiring (including faulty computer, faulty router, faulty cabling or another faulty device on the network)
+- Where the problem is shown to be derived from the customers own equipment or internal telephone wiring (including faulty computers, faulty router, faulty cabling or another faulty device on the network).

 - Where the customer has not followed our remedy instructions within a reasonable time frame – for example, if we ask for the router to be plugged into the test socket and this is not performed within an hour.

-- When the fault is shown to be a BT/Openreach fault (after all other work has been completed) and a onsite engineer has been booked for the next available slot - this is deemed a "known Openreach fault"
+- When the fault is shown to be an Openreach fault (after all other work has been completed) and a onsite engineer has been booked for the next available slot – this is deemed a “known Openreach fault”.

 - When there is an extended outage due to a long-line syncing problem.
 Any line over 4 miles from the exchange, which syncs at less than 1Mbps may be unstable anyway.